Overview

 More—Export the data from the chart and view it in full-screen mode.

-Shows the Top CWE weaknesses seen by total estimated losses avoided across all relevant reports to your program during a selected time period.
+Shows the Top CWE weaknesses seen by total estimated mitigated losses across all relevant reports to your program during a selected time period.
 On this chart, you can:

 Explore - This enables you to take a deep dive into your data to see what areas you need to focus on to improve your program.